camorante/Comparing-Classifiers/README.md

 2. It is more fruitful to offer bank account subscription services to people with higher levels of education.

-3. Euribor is a very important feature to take into account, if interest rates go down it is time to offer to carry out a campaign.
+3. The Euribor is a very important feature to take into account, if interest rates go down it is the right time to carry out a campaign.

 4. Targeting people with a single or married marital status yields better results than targeting people with unknown or divorced marital status.

+5. It is more viable to offer banking and deposit services when the consumer confidence index is low.